josefmaierfl/matchinglib_poselib/README.md

 ## Publication <a name="publication"></a>

-Please cite the following papers if you use SemiRealSequence or parts of this code in your own work.
+Please cite the following papers if you use this library or parts of this code in your own work.

 ```
 @inproceedings{maier2016guided,